Western Sahara national football team: ConIFA and Zamenhof Cup (2012–2020)

 On 31 July 2015, the Sahrawi team beat the Esperanto Team by 4–0 at the Stadium Lille Métropole.
-The match was part of the Zamenhof Cup, event made during the 100th World Esperanto Congress.
+The match was part of the Zamenhof Cup, an event during the 100th World Esperanto Congress.

-On 13 April 2018, the ConIFA announces the death of El-Mahfoud Welad, the goalkeeper of the Western Sahara national team, who was killed during the 2018 Algerian Air Force Il-76 crash.
+On 13 April 2018, the ConIFA announced the death of El-Mahfoud Welad, the goalkeeper of the Western Sahara national team, who was killed during the 2018 Algerian Air Force Il-76 crash.

-In 2020, Western Sahara would participate in the 2020 CONIFA World Football Cup, but due to logistical problems, they withdrew from playing in the competition.
-The competition would later be cancelled due to the COVID-19 pandemic.
+In 2020, Western Sahara would participate in the 2020 CONIFA World Football Cup, but due to logistical problems, the team withdrew from playing in the competition, which would later be cancelled due to the COVID-19 pandemic.

 Present (2020–present)

 In June 2020, Western Sahara joined the World Unity Football Alliance.

 The ambassador of the Sahrawi Arab Democratic Republic in Algeria, Abdelkader Taleb Omar, announced on 18 May 2023 in Algiers the "official birth" of the Sahrawi football team, on the occasion of the festivities marking the 50th anniversary of the creation of the Polisario Front.

 Led by Mohandi Abdelahy Mulay, the Sahrawi selection played against the dean of Algerian clubs, the historic Mouloudia Club of Algiers, at the new 'Nelson Mandela' stadium in Baraki, on the outskirts of the Algerian capital.
-The match ended 6-1 in favor of the Algerian club.
+The match ended 6–1 in favor of the Algerian club.
 Mustafa Troncoso, a skilled striker representing Coria CF in Spain, managed to find the back of the net in the first minutes of the game and secured the sole goal for the Sahrawi team.
-Most of Sahrawi players in the selection compete in various football leagues in Spain, France, Germany, and Sweden, with the addition of three other players who play in teams from the Refugee camps in Tindouf.
+Most Sahrawi players in the selection compete in various football leagues in Spain, France, Germany, and Sweden, with the addition of three other players who play on teams from the Refugee camps in Tindouf.

 The second game in the Western Sahara national football team's friendly series in Algeria was played three days later at the Mabrouki Salem Stadium in Rouiba.
-They faced against MC Rouiba, a club that evolves in the Honour Division 1 of the Algerian Championship.
-The match ended on a score of 3 - 3 with Fadili Deich, Ali Radjel and Boulahi Nan scoring the goals for the Sahrawi selection.
+They faced against MC Rouiba, a club that evolved in the Honour Division 1 of the Algerian Championship.
+The match ended on a 3–3 tie with Fadili Deich, Ali Radjel and Boulahi Nan scoring the goals for the Sahrawi selection.

 The Sahrawi national football team was honored at the headquarters of Algerian newspaper El Moudjahid, overseen by the Mishaal El Shaheed Association.
 The ceremony was attended by several dignitaries including the Algerian Minister of Mujahideen, and the Sahrawi Ambassador to Algeria, along with other ambassadors from several countries.
 The team received honorary medals, and their achievements were praised as a step towards international recognition.
 The event highlighted pledges of future support and the establishment of internships for the team in participating countries.